NOTICE OF NOMINATION AND ELECTION FOR THE UNION BARGAINING COMMITTEE (ten positions)

 VOTING IN THE ELECTION SHALL BE AT LARGE AND SHALL NOT BE RESTRICTED BY JURISDICTION.

-Voters, regardless of department, shall be entitled to vote for up to two (2) candidates in each jurisdiction, for a total of ten (10) candidates.
+Voters, regardless of department, shall be entitled to vote for the number of candidates not exceeding the number of vacancies in each jurisdiction, for a total of ten candidates.

 GWC-UAW Bargaining Committee Responsibilities